Hyperion Records

-Hyperion Records is an independent British classical record label.
+Hyperion Records is a British classical music record label.
+It was independent until February 2023, when it was acquired by the Universal Music Group.
+Under Universal, Hyperion is one of the three main classical record labels, alongside Decca and Deutsche Grammophon.

 History

-Hyperion is a British classical label established in 1980 with the goal of showcasing recordings of music in all genres from the 12th century to the 21st.
-The company was named after Hyperion, one of the Titans of Greek mythology.
-It was founded by George Edward Perry, known as "Ted".
-Early LP releases included rarely recorded 20th-century British music by composers such as Robin Milford, Alan Bush and Michael Berkeley.
+Hyperion is a British classical label established in 1980, showcasing recordings of music of all genres from the 12th century to the 21st.
+The company is eponymous with Hyperion, one of the Titans of Greek mythology.
+George Edward Perry (known as "Ted") founded the company.
+Early LP releases include rarely recorded 20th-century British music by composers such as Robin Milford, Alan Bush and Michael Berkeley.
 The venture's success was sealed with a critically acclaimed and popular disc of music by Hildegard of Bingen, A Feather on the Breath of God (1985), directed by the medievalist Christopher Page and his group Gothic Voices.

 After the death on 9 February 2003 of Hyperion Records founder Ted Perry, his son Simon Perry took over as director.

 Acquisition by Universal Music Group

-Entries at Companies House show that, on 14 February 2023, ownership of Hyperion moved to Universal Music Operations Limited, a primary British subsidiary of Universal Music Group (UMG).
-UMG officially announced the acquisition on 15 March 2023, making Hyperion a sister label of Deutsche Grammophon and Decca.
+Entries at Companies House show that, on 14 February 2023, ownership of Hyperion moved to Universal Music Operations Limited, the British subsidiary of Universal Music Group (UMG), which later officially announced the acquisition on 15 March 2023, making Hyperion a sister label of Deutsche Grammophon and Decca.

 Recognition

 Hyperion became renowned for recording lesser-known works, particularly Romantic piano concertos that had fallen from the repertory, works by Scottish Romantic composers, and English music of the Renaissance to the Baroque.
 They are especially known for their series of recordings of Franz Liszt's complete music for solo piano recorded by Leslie Howard, their complete edition of Franz Schubert's lieder prepared under the supervision of the accompanist Graham Johnson OBE, and many of Handel's oratorios and Henry Purcell's choral works under the direction of Robert King.

-More recently, Stephen Hough CBE recorded Rachmaninov's complete piano concertos and the Paganini Rhapsody using the composer's original score.
+More recently, Stephen Hough CBE, recorded Rachmaninov's complete piano concertos and the Paganini Rhapsody using the composer's original score.
 Hyperion is also noted for the breadth of its recorded repertoire, including music from the 12th to the 21st centuries.
 The label is renowned for complete recordings of lieder by Carl Loewe, Robert Schumann, Felix Mendelssohn, Richard Strauss, and Franz Liszt.
-More recently, Hyperion launched Romantic violin concerto and Romantic cello concerto series.
+More recently, Hyperion launched the Romantic violin concerto and Romantic cello concerto series.

 Canadian pianist Angela Hewitt OBE recorded a complete cycle of Bach's keyboard works for the label (including the Well-Tempered Clavier twice over), while Christopher Herrick recorded his complete organ works.

-Hyperion's recordings have won many awards, among them several Gramophone Awards, including Record of the Year in 1996, 1998, 2002 and 2010.
+Hyperion's recordings have won many awards, among them several Gramophone Awards, including Record of the Year in 1996, 1998, 2002, and 2010.
 Ted Perry was voted into the Gramophone Hall of Fame in April 2012.